microsoft/PowerApps-Azure-Lab/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->
-This repository contains a source code for an API App and a lab manual for demonstrating a simple example for integrating PowerApps Canvas apps with an API app hosted on an Azure Web App using a custom-connector.
+This repository contains a source code for an API App and a lab manual for demonstrating a simple example for integrating Power Apps Canvas apps with an API app hosted on an Azure Web App using a custom-connector.
 This scenario can be used to unlock the potential of untapped assets within an enterprise (legacy APIs, data sources, processes etc..)

 ## Lab Overview & Objective